OnayoMoro/Thread-Safe-Movies-Forgetting-Map/README.md

 for, or lowest rated, is removed from the forgetting map, removing its association.

 ## How To use
-This project was developed in Intelij.
+This project was developed in Intellij.
 The console application has 4 commands, `add, find, print, exit` and each command is case-sensitive.
 This is also the case when looking up movie titles using the `find` command.

 ### Add